USAID Science for Development Fellowships logo

 • Social Sciences (for example anthropology, economics, linguistics, political science, psychology, sociology)

 You may request verification via the National Student Clearinghouse using the Student Self-Service Verification: https://verify.studentclearinghouse.org/registration/landing-page.
 If your school participates in the Clearinghouse the name will appear when typed in, and the verification may be ordered (there may be a fee for this service).
 If your school does not appear on the list then you should contact your school's registrar's office for further assistance.
 If your school is closed or shut down, please contact the Department of Education within the state the school was located in.
 They will be able to tell you what open school has their records.
-If you have further questions click here and select Verification Services Help at the National Student Clearinghouse.
+If you have further questions click here and select Verification Services Help at the National Student Clearinghouse, or contact the USmax SDF team at usaid-sdf-info@usmax.com.

 Yes.
 Applicants must hold U.S. citizenship (permanent residency and green card status do not qualify).
 The SDF program welcomes applicants with dual citizenship.
 It is important to understand that dual citizenship may lead to security clearance delays.
 Security clearance delays may affect the ability to start or keep a fellowship placement.